David Tepper: Philanthropy

 On March 19, 2004, Tepper announced that he would make a single donation of $55 million to Carnegie Mellon University's business school (then called the Graduate School of Industrial Administration—GSIA).
 This donation was made after he had been encouraged by Kenneth Dunn, his former professor (who became dean of the school).
 He accepted the suggestion but made the contribution a “naming gift” and suggested that the school's name be changed to the David A. Tepper School of Business.

-Further, in November 2013, Carnegie Mellon announced a $67 million gift from Tepper to develop the Tepper Quadrangle on the north campus.
+In November 2013, Carnegie Mellon announced a $67 million gift from Tepper to develop the Tepper Quadrangle on the north campus.
 The Tepper Quad will include a new Tepper School of Business facility across the street from the Heinz College as well as other university-wide buildings and a welcome center which will serve as a public gateway to the university.
 This brings Tepper's total gift to Carnegie Mellon to $125 million.

-Tepper also has made several large gifts to the University of Pittsburgh, including several endowed undergraduate scholarships and support of academic centers and university-run community outreach programs.
+Tepper has made several large gifts to the University of Pittsburgh, including several endowed undergraduate scholarships and support of academic centers and university-run community outreach programs.
 Tepper and wife Marlene have pledged $3.4 million to Rutgers University – Mason Gross School of the Arts, the alma mater of his wife.

 In 2006, Tepper donated $1 million to United Jewish Communities of MetroWest New Jersey toward their Israel Emergency Campaign.

 In March 2012, Tepper and his former colleague, Alan Fournier founded a political action group, Better Education For Kids.
 "Better Education for Kids is entering the fray as private organizations are poised to play a larger role in education in New Jersey.
 Christie wants more charter schools, and he’s pushing legislation that would allow private companies to take over struggling public schools."
 According to the NJ Star Ledger on June 24, 2011, "Last week, the fledgling group launched a $1 million campaign to advertise its mission and solicit donations.
 Unlike traditional non-profits, Better Education for Kids is a type of non-profit not required to disclose its donors.